 Every fall in late October we make HOMEMADE DONUTS!
-Even my grown kids come back home for this.
+Now years later my grown kids still come back home for a warm homade donut this.
 We invite family and friends and anyone else to come over for fresh Homemade Donuts and Hot apple cider.

 Mamma’s Donut Recipe: